 clawq config show channels # one section

-clawq config get providers.0.model # single value
+clawq config get providers.openrouter.default_model # single value

 Editing config.json directly